aragon/AGPs/AGP-Kleros.md

 #### Connected dapps potential

 There are a multitude of Arbitrable dapps required by the ecosystem (identity DAO, translation dapp, ENS domain curation, see [*a more extensive list there*](https://github.com/kleros/hackathon/blob/master/Arbitrable%20Dapp%20Ideas.pdf)).
 Most of them also require a governance mechanism.
-There are a lot of projects which could benefit from both Kleros and Aragon.
+There are a lot of projects that could benefit from both Kleros and Aragon.
 Those could be created/bootstrapped by both teams.

 #### Common work on governance